-Why Putin's 'denazification of Ukraine' argument makes no sense
+Why Putin's 'de-Nazification of Ukraine' argument makes no sense

 - Vladimir PutinPresident of Russia

-In announcing an unprovoked military assault on Ukraine Thursday, Russian President Vladimir Putin said he was acting to prevent "genocide" against Russian-speaking people in the sovereign nation and aiming for the “denazification of Ukraine.”
+In announcing an unprovoked military assault on Ukraine Thursday, Russian President Vladimir Putin said he was acting to prevent "genocide" against Russian-speaking people in the sovereign nation and aiming for the “de-Nazification of Ukraine.”

 “Its goal is to protect people who have been subjected to bullying and genocide," Putin said in the televised address moments before airstrikes began.
-"And for this we will strive for the demilitarization and denazification of Ukraine.”
+"And for this we will strive for the demilitarization and de-Nazification of Ukraine.”

-Putin's claim that he wanted to denazify Ukraine was striking — and in opposition to reality.
+Putin's claim that he wanted to “de-Nazify” Ukraine was striking — and in opposition to reality.
 For one thing, Ukrainian President Volodymyr Zelensky, who was democratically elected to office in 2019, is Jewish.

 Shortly before Putin's address, Zelensky delivered an emotional appeal — in Russian — to the Russian people, pleading with them to stop Putin from launching an unjustified war.